MicrosoftDocs/Advertising-docs/BingAds/guides/dynamic-search-ads.md

 > Before you can use dynamic search ads, you must upgrade to Final Urls.
 For more information, see [URL Tracking with Upgraded URLs](~/guides/url-tracking-upgraded-urls.md).

 ## <a name="bulk"></a>Bulk API for Dynamic Search Ads
-The following Bulk records are added for managing dynamic search ads campaigns.
+The following Bulk records are available for managing dynamic search ads campaigns.
 * [Ad Group Dynamic Search Ad Target](~/bulk-service/ad-group-dynamic-search-ad-target.md)
 * [Ad Group Negative Dynamic Search Ad Target](~/bulk-service/ad-group-negative-dynamic-search-ad-target.md)
 * [Campaign Negative Dynamic Search Ad Target](~/bulk-service/campaign-negative-dynamic-search-ad-target.md)